corbosman/advent2020/README.md

 7.

-8. * A. I opted to create a Computer class and a State class.
+8a.
+I opted to create a Computer class and a State class.
 The instruction set is passed as state and then executed by the computer.

-   * B. I kept a pointer stack in state, and then rewound the state, changing a jmp=>nop or nop=>jmp until it did not "crash".
+8b.
+I kept a pointer stack in state, and then rewound the state, changing a jmp=>nop or nop=>jmp until it did not "crash".
 This is much faster than brute forcing.